matgou/GorgLdapOrmBundle/README.md

-GorgLdapOrgBundle
+GorgLdapOrmBundle
 ===================

-GorgLdapOrgBundle is a Interface to retrive, modify or persist entities into an LDAP using php ldap native function.
+GorgLdapOrmBundle is a Interface to retrieve, modify or persist entities from/to an LDAP server, using PHP's native LDAP functions.

 Installation
 ------------

-1. Add this bundle to your project in composer.json:
+Add this bundle to your project in `composer.json`:

 1.1.
-Plain LdapOrgBundle
+Plain `GorgLdapOrmBundle`

-- Symfony 2.1 uses composer (http://www.getcomposer.org) to organize dependencies:
+Symfony 2.1 uses [Composer](http://www.getcomposer.org) to organize dependencies:

 ```json
    {